Zuehl, Texas

 Zuehl (/ziːl/ zeel) is an unincorporated area and census-designated place in western Guadalupe County, Texas, United States.
 It is part of the San Antonio Metropolitan Statistical Area.
 Located on Cibolo Creek, it lies 13 mi southwest of Seguin.
-The population was 362 at the 2010 census.
+The population was 399 at the 2020 census.

 Once known as "Perryman's Crossing", it was a crossing on the Wood Road, an early road between Gonzales and San Antonio.
-Wilhem Zuehl bought the land in 1870 and two years later opened a store, from which the community took its name.
+Wilhelm Zuehl bought the land in 1870 and two years later opened a store, from which the community took its name.